Waynequach1/High-School-Online-Web-Design-Project/README.md

 User: admin
 Pass: admin

-While the defeault user login is
+While the default user login is
 User: user
 Pass: user

-Feel free to create your own users when you host the site.
+(**WARNING: PASSWORDS ARE NOT ENCRYPTED WHEN YOU HOST.
+DO NOT USE PASSWORDS YOU USE ON OTHER SITES**) Feel free to create your own users when you host the site.